Majors, Minors, & Programs

 Departmental Core (24 credits)

 Health care is the fastest growing industry in the country, and comprises over one-tenth of all economic activity in the United States.
 By many estimates, health expenditures will continue to increase in the coming years, creating even more job opportunities in health administration.
 In this dynamic industry, new, young leaders will be needed to adjust to the constant technological, financial, managerial, and demographic changes.
-The Rider faculty is committed to preparing students for a wide variety of managerial positions in the many industries, which comprise the health care sector.

 Introducing Health Communication

 NEW in Spring 2014!
 HOMELAND SECURITY POLICY MINOR — A minor for the 21st century —